SpineEventEngine/documentation/_code/EMBEDDING.md

 available as a binary executable written in Go.

 1. Open [embed-code][embed-code-repo] repository.
-2. Switch to `embed-code-go` branch.
+2. Switch to the `embed-code-go` branch.
-3. Go to `embed-code-go/bin` and download an executable suitable for you OS.
+3. Go to the `embed-code-go/bin` and download an executable suitable for you OS.
-4. Put it to `_code` directory of this repository.
+4. Put it in the `_code` directory of this repository.

 ### Download code snippets